joelmcdwebworks/gf-popup-confirmations/README.md

 [![Gravity Forms Popup Confirmations Plugin Overview](https://img.youtube.com/vi/weQ6UwUsfZ4/0.jpg)](https://www.youtube.com/watch?v=weQ6UwUsfZ4 "Gravity Forms Popup Confirmations Plugin Overview")

-The image above is a link to a view overview and demo of this plugin.
+The image above is a link to a video overview and demo of this plugin.
 I recommend opening in a new tab or window.

 This plugin allows Gravity Form confirmations to be displayed in a modal popup.